dimadesu/LifeStreamer/README.md

 - [x] Dynamic/adaptive bitrate.
 I added [Belabox](https://github.com/BELABOX/belacoder) and [Moblin](https://github.com/eerimoq/moblin) algorithms.
 Can be changed via Settings.
 - [x] Background mode (foreground service) to allow streaming with app in background, phone locked and screen off.
-  - Status: Usable, needs performance improvements.
+  - Status: usable, needs performance improvements.
 - [x] RTMP as source.
-  - Status: Usable.
+  - Status: stable.
   - Run RTMP server on your device using [MediaSrvr](https://github.com/dimadesu/MediaSrvr) app.
     - Alternatively, run [MediaMTX](https://github.com/bluenviron/mediamtx) in [Termux](https://termux.dev/en/).
 [Watch video to see how to set it up.](https://youtu.be/5H0AZca3nk4?si=yaAxqQ5-FW5GnKpq&t=310)
   - Stream RTMP from action camera to RTMP server.
   - Give LifeStreamer RTMP URL to that server to play and it will use it as video/audio source.
   - There are many things that can go wrong with RTMP source.
 I think it's working pretty good now.
-- [x] Reconnect on disconnect
+- [x] Reconnect on disconnect.

 ### Planning to implement next
-- Polish existing functionality and user flows
+- Polish existing functionality and user flows.

 ## Why StreamPack